hacktoon/nami/README.md

 	- When map fills screen entirely, snap canvas to viewport, otherwise translate canvas element
 - create world types [medieval, cyberpunk, steampunk]
-- Point
-  - create a wrappedAdjacents similar to `Point.adjacents(parentPoint)` that receives a rect
-- Create ArrayGrid
-  - PointSets can be dependent on a rect to map points to indexes in a matrix, thus using integers instead of points - each index represents a point
 - Solve `[Violation] 'input' handler` message by lazy evaluating commands